 |Number of cuts to free lock||2 cuts||1 cut||2 cuts||2 cuts||2 cuts|

 Our Analysis and Test Results

-The Granit X-Plus 540 U-lock is a high security, high-quality lock.
+The ABUS Granit X-Plus 540 U-lock is a high security, high-quality lock, and one you might consider when locking up different biking gear.
 The 13 mm thick steel bar is specially-hardened, shaped into a parabolic square, and coated with a 3 mm layer of rubberized protection.
 The lock body houses a double-bolted shackle for increased security.
 The list price of this model is steep at $150.

-Only the Kryptonite New York Standard U-lock and Kryptonite New York Fahgettaboudit U-lock Mini surpass it with a four of five stars from ART.
+Only the Kryptonite New York Standard U-lock and Kryptonite New York Fahgettaboudit U-lock Mini surpass it with a 4 of 5 stars from ART.
 But wait, how is it so strong with only a 13 mm steel U bar?
 The Granit X-Plus gets its strength from a patented, temper-hardened steel bar in a square shape.
-The deviation from classic U-lock designs (thicker bars with cylindrical shapes) creates a lock that is more lightweight yet still structurally sound.
+The deviation from classic U-lock designs (thicker bars with cylindrical shapes) creates a more lightweight yet still structurally sound lock.
 Less-for-more engineering is what we expect from top German companies like ABUS.

-A thief is going to need power tools to steal your bike when using this lock correctly.
+A thief will need power tools to steal your bike when using this lock correctly.
 Hand tools like wire and bolt cutters, hammers, and hacksaws proved futile when we attacked the Granit X-Plus.
-The angle grinder took about 35-40 seconds to cut through the parabolic bar.
+The angle grinder took about 35-40 seconds to cut through the curved bar.

 This lock has a dual locking mechanism, meaning that both ends of the "U" lock into place in the crossbar.
 After making the first cut, the U bar opened 3/4 of an inch.
 This might be enough for a thief to pry the lock and bike away from a thin bike rack spindle.
 For most bike racks, though, it will take two cuts to free the bike.